 Below are brief introductions to each of the areas to help you think about where to focus your efforts.

 Most of Australia’s electricity is produced using coal and gas, but an increasing percentage is produced using renewable sources like wind, solar and geothermal.
 How your company sources its electricity is a choice, and it's increasingly easy to get energy from renewable sources.
 Switching to 100% renewable energy is a no-brainer; it doesn’t affect operations, can save your company money, and provides great public relations opportunities.
 It can be as easy as changing your energy provider, or you can get more creative with your own solar installations.
-You can learn more in our guide to switching to renewable energy (coming soon).
+Check out our Renewable Energy page for our FREE Renewable Energy Playbook.

 Most investors think about financial returns when investing their money.
 What we don’t always focus on is how those returns are generated, and the follow on impacts of investment choices in terms of what they support, what products are built and distributed more widely as a result.
 Every company invests money and has ways to affect how money is deployed at scale, notably employee retirement funds such as superannuation.
 A great goal is to switch your company's default superannuation fund to one that doesn't invest in fossil fuels, or you can focus on moving other investments out of fossil fuel companies.
 Moving money away from fossil fuel companies or other high emitters contributes to reducing emissions in two ways: first, that money is no longer supporting industries that are harmful to the climate, and second, switching to ethical funds actively support climate solutions and a renewable economy.
 The best parts about this effort: making changes to investment mixes results in impact at scale and over a long duration.